SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ## Configuration Settings

-Steeltoe Streams supports general configuration settings as well as configuration for bindings and binders.
+Steeltoe Stream supports general configuration settings as well as configuration for bindings and binders.
 Some binders let additional binding properties support middleware-specific features.

-Configuration settings can be provided to Streams applications through any mechanism supported by .NET.
+Configuration settings can be provided to Stream applications through any mechanism supported by .NET.
 This includes application arguments, environment variables, and JSON files.

 ### Binding Service Settings